THANK YOU for visiting MOON PIE PRESS - Where the men are handsome, the women have curves, and ALL the poetry is above average.

 threecandles | Plum Ruby Review | forpoetry.com | Poetry Repair Shop 1 2 | Rock Salt Plum | Off the Record | Sidereality 1 2 | Neiderngasse | Pedestal Magazine | Poetrybay 1 2 | The Fairfield Review | Tryst 1 2 | Branches Quarterly 1 2 3 | WordRiot | Kota Press Journal | The Aurora Review | Sometimes City | Rattle | Epicenter | Megaera | Melic Review | Poetrybay reviews of my chapbook "Hard" | Carnelian 1 2 | "Hearsay" | Obsessed with Pipework 1 2 3 4 5

-Michael Macklin of Portland works as a carpenter, as reviews editor for the Cafe Review, and dreams of spending time at the ancient monastery of the island of Sceilig Mhichil off the west coast of Ireland.
+Michael Macklin Michael is a member of the staff of the Cafe Review, and dreams of spending time at the ancient monastery of the island of Sceilig Mhichil off the west coast of Ireland.
 He received his MFA from Vermont College.
 He has published poems in the Cafe Review, The Aurorean, Animus, Rattle and other journals, and several anthologies.
 Michael is the Reviews Editor of The Cafe Review, an international literary journal based in Portland, Maine.
 He owes a great deal to the support of his wife Donna and his son Gabriel, a hip-hop DJ.

 Ruth Bookey and her family fled to the United States from Nazi Germany in the late 1930s.
 She studied art with Vincent Hartgen at the University of Maine in Orono and at the Rhode Island School of Design.
 She still produces an occasional painting.
 She started writing poetry a few years ago, inspired by her poet husband and the poetry groups that met at their home.
 With her husband Ted she translated the German poet Erich Kastner.
 Currently Ruth teaches "Hands On Art for Beginners" at Senior College at the University of Maine in Augusta.
 As a singer, she was very involved in music in the area for many years as soloist and choral singer, and presently sings regularly with a local choral group.
-She and her husband live in a log house on a lake in the forest with an amazing cat named Murray.
-Ruth's art has graced five Moon Pie Press book covers: NEVER SAY NEVER, A MOXIE AND A MOON PIE, LOSTALGIA, LIFE CLASS and the upcoming anthology from U Maine-Augusta, HOW MANY CARS HAVE WE BEEN MARRIED?
+She and her husband live in a log house on a lake in the forest with a wonderful dog named Dorie.
+Ruth's art has graced six Moon Pie Press book covers: NEVER SAY NEVER, A MOXIE AND A MOON PIE, LOSTALGIA, LIFE CLASS, the anthology from U Maine-Augusta, HOW MANY CARS HAVE WE BEEN MARRIED?, and A W/Hole in One.

 Jay Davis lives in Portland, Maine, where he has been reading and appearing in the spoken word/slam poetry scene for the last ten years.
 He studied poetry formally up to and during his freshman year in college, and then took 20 years off, before starting to write seriously again after he turned 40.
 In his own words, "The time off didn't seem to hurt my writing much."
 During the day, he works as a computer database specialist.